wekan/minio-metadata/README.md

 ## Transferring files

-1) Edit `settings.sh` to change MongoDB, SQLite and Minio settings.
+1. Edit `settings.sh` to change MongoDB, SQLite and Minio settings.

-2a) Do everything of 2b) at one step
+2. a) Do everything of 2b) at one step

  `./start.sh`

-2b) Do in separate steps
+2. b) Do in separate steps

 `./mongoexport.sh` (Copy text from MongoDB to SQLite)